lorenzopalloni/lorenzopalloni.github.io/content/posts/arch-linux-maintainance-and-enhancements.md

 ---
-title: "Arch Linux utilities for set-up and troubleshooting"
+title: "Arch Linux: maintenance and enhancements"
 date: 2022-04-25T16:41:49+02:00
 draft: true
+tags: ["arch-linux", "linux", "installation", "arch"]
 ---

-# Arch Linux utilities for set-up and troubleshooting
+# Arch Linux: maintenance and enhancements

-The following are mini-guides to set up and to troubleshoot some of the issues that I had to deal with using Arch Linux.
+This post is a collection of useful commands and tips for the maintenance and enhancement of an Arch Linux system.
 Use them with caution. 😉

 #### dotfiles
 1. Clone the repo https://gitlab.com/dotfiles